-What Is the Best Way to Supplement B12?
+What’s the Most Efficient Way to Supplement B12?

 Why Are B12 Shots Better Than Oral Supplements?

-If you have trouble with nutrient absorption due to the presence of intestinal inflammation, poor gut health, or a deficiency of intrinsic factors, then taking an oral supplement may not be that helpful.
+If you have trouble with nutrient absorption due to the presence of intestinal inflammation, poor gut health, or a deficiency of those intrinsic factors we mentioned, then taking an oral supplement may not be that helpful.

-Injecting nutrients directly to the cells via the muscles feeds your body instantaneously for immediate utilization.
+On the other hand, injecting nutrients directly to the cells via the muscles feeds your body instantaneously for immediate use.

 Do I Need Vitamin B12 Injections?

 People who eat a well-balanced diet that includes foods rich in vitamin B12, usually don’t need to take additional B12.
-But if you saw yourself in any of the risk factors listed, then you will probably need to take supplements.
+But if you saw yourself in any of the risk factors listed in Figure 1, then you’ll probably need to take supplements.

-If you think you may be deficient, talk to a doctor, or dietitian about your options.
-They will use your medical history, diet, and blood test results to determine the best course of action.
+If you think you may be deficient, contact us to talk to one of our doctors or a dietician about your options.
+They’ll use your medical history, diet, and blood test results to determine the best course of action.